datanav/docs/technical/woocommerce-powerofficego.rst

 WooCommerce to Powerofficego Dataflow
 =====================================

-Generated: 2024-09-11 07:44:23
+Generated: 2024-09-11 07:46:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from WooCommerce to Powerofficego.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Woocommerce Customer to Powerofficego Customers person
+WooCommerce Customer to Powerofficego Customers person
 ------------------------------------------------------
-Every Woocommerce Customer will be synchronized with a Powerofficego Customers person.
+Every WooCommerce Customer will be synchronized with a Powerofficego Customers person.

-Once a link between a Woocommerce Customer and a Powerofficego Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Customer and a Powerofficego Customers person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Customer and a Powerofficego Customers person:
+The following properties are synchronized between a WooCommerce Customer and a Powerofficego Customers person:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Customer Property
+   * - WooCommerce Customer Property
      - Powerofficego Customers person Property
      - Powerofficego Data Type
    * - email